software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 14
 >
-> Implement a REST API endpoint for _getting all the anwers (submitted by the students) of a quiz_.
+> Implement a REST API endpoint for _getting the results of a quiz_.
 Return an appropriate HTTP status code and error message in the following error case:
 >
 > - Quiz with the provided id does not exist
+>
+> The endpoint should return the total number of answers, the number of correct answers and the number of wrong answers for each question of the quiz based on the submitted answers of the students.
+You can for example consider the following structure for the response body:
+>
+> ```json
+> [
+>   {
+>     "questionId": 1,
+>     "questionText": "What is the capital of Finland?",
+>     "questionDifficulty": "Easy",
+>     "totalAnswers": 10,
+>     "correctAnswers": 9,
+>     "wrongAnswers": 1
+>   }
+> ]
+> ```
+>
+> You can implement an appropriate [DTO](https://www.baeldung.com/java-dto-pattern) class for the question results object and use it to construct the response body.
 >
 > Create an issue for each task.
 Set the Sprint milestone and add the issues to the backlog.